afunTW/misc-crawler/googl_infopage/README.md

 > All goo.gl URLs and click analytics are public and can be accessed by anyone

-And we know, the URL generate by Google URL shortener follows the format of `https://goo.gl/XXX`, and the click analytics information page follows the format of `https://goo.gl/info/XXX`.
+And we know the URL generate by Google URL shortener follows the format of `https://goo.gl/XXX`, and the click analytics information page follows the format of `https://goo.gl/info/XXX`.

 Click analytics info page is a JavaScript-rendered page, so I build up the crawler by selenium with some simple usage.